MUSCLASS 1301 - Classical Performance Advanced 1B

 General Course Information

-Course Code MUSCLASS 1301 Course Classical Performance Advanced 1B Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites Outstanding performance in MUSCLASS 1300 Incompatible MUSCLASS 1071, MUSCLASS 1100B Restrictions Available to Bachelor of Music students only - By Permission Course Description This course is available BY PERMISSION ONLY.
+Course Code MUSCLASS 1301 Course Classical Performance Advanced 1B Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites Outstanding performance in MUSCLASS 1300 Incompatible MUSCLASS 1071, MUSCLASS 1100B Restrictions Available to BMus students only with approval of Course Coordinator Course Description This course is available BY PERMISSION ONLY.
 Entry will be determined on the basis of the pre-entry audition score and instrument sub-quotas..
-Students will undertake intensive 1:1 tuition in their chosen instrument (12 hours per semester).
+Students will undertake intensive 1:1 tuition in their chosen instrument (14 hours per semester).
 Students will further develop their individual technical and musical potential, together with a mature understanding of interpretive principles and performance skills through the study of appropriate repertoire and technical exercises.
 In consultation with their instrumental teacher, students will also undertake an extended study consisting of either, a discreet set of works designed specifically for technical development, an extended work, or orchestral excerpts relevant to their instrument.
 Students are also expected to undertake a minimum of 10 hours per week of structured individual practice as designated by their instrumental teacher including repertoire study and a wide variety of technical exercises relevant to the student's chosen instrument.

 The full timetable of all activities for this course can be accessed from Course Planner.